Courses and Credit: FAQS

 All faculty-led program programs include KU classes.
 You will not need to obtain course approvals for these courses.

 For programs at foreign institutions or approved non-KU programs, you will need to get your courses approved for KU equivalent courses.
 For detailed instructions, please see the Credit Approval for Study Abroad page.

-As part of your online application, you will be asked to submit an Academic Plan and Approval Form.
+As part of your online application, you will be asked to submit an Electronic Academic Plan & Approval Form.
 Work with your academic advisor and study abroad program coordinator to select appropriate classes.
 List the classes you plan to take on this form, choosing from the list of courses available at your study abroad institution.